Entropy-based models to randomize real-world hypergraphs: Results

-Let us start by verifying the correctness of the estimations of the number of empty and parallel hyperedges provided by our benchmarks: to this aim, we have considered the values $N=300$ and $L=1000$ (for other values, see Appendix A and Appendix B).
+Let us start by verifying the correctness of the estimations of the filling, multiple resolution and percolation thresholds provided by our benchmarks: to this aim, we have considered the values $N=300$ and $L=1000$.

-\subsubsection{1.
-The Random Hypergraph Model}
+\subsubsection{The Random Hypergraph Model}